nlygar/renewable-energy-eu-statistics/README.md

 ## Getting Started

 1. Clone the this repository.
-2. Download the data from the source.
-3. Unzip the data in the data folder and make sure that the folder structure is as it follows: /data/Netflix_prize_data/
-4. Install all the dependencies
+2. Install all the dependencies
 ```
   pip install requirements.txt
 ```